Norma Slepecky Symposium 2026

 Undergraduate Prize

-Open to undergraduate students whose research projects are based in the full range of applied biological and engineering sciences and the natural sciences, including audiology, bioengineering, communication sciences and disorders, neuroscience, bio-inspired technology, psychology, biology, chemistry, earth sciences, and physics.
+Open to undergraduate students whose research projects are based in the full range of applied biological and engineering sciences and the natural sciences.
 Women undergraduate students are strongly encouraged to apply.

 Graduate Prize

-Open to graduate students whose research projects are based in the full range of applied biological and engineering sciences and the natural sciences, including audiology, bioengineering, communication sciences and disorders, neuroscience, bio-inspired technology, psychology, biology, chemistry, earth sciences, and physics.
+Open to graduate students whose research projects are based in the full range of applied biological and engineering sciences and the natural sciences.
+New for 2026 as part of the expanded regional symposium.
 Women graduate students are strongly encouraged to apply.

 More